-Fleas like to feed off the blood of cats, dogs or people.
-While fleas are far from deadly, their bites are extremely itchy and will affect dogs, cats and people.
+Fleas like to feed off blood the cats, dogs or people.
+While fleas are far from deadly, the bites are extremely itchy and will affect dogs, cats and people.

 Common symptoms of flea bites are:

 A flea bite will agitate and aggravate the skin.
-Flea bites itch because they cause an allergic reaction with the skin.
-Generally this reaction just results in little swollen bumps on the skin; a very similar skin reaction to that of mosquito bites.
-However, sensitivity to flea bites varies between people; children are often more sensitive and may have a more severe reaction.
-In sensitive people the bite is often surrounded by a “halo” of red, irritated skin.
+Flea bites itch because the cause allergic reaction with the skin.
+Generally this reaction just results in little swollen bumps on skin; a very similar skin reaction to that of mosquito bites.
+However, sensitivity to flea bites varies between people; children are often more sensitive and have more severe reaction.
+In sensitive people the bite is often surrounded by “halo” of red, irritated skin.

 Common treatments for flea bites:

-- To help relieve itching you can get a over the counter 1% hydrocortisone cream.
+- To help relieve itching can over the counter 1% hydrocortisone cream.

 - You can also help relieve itching by